Wolf Money(portfolio update for end Aug 2023) part 1

 In the popular Netflix romcom drama, Emily in Paris, Lily Collins portrayed Emily Cooper, an American marketing executive sent by her US company to their subsidiary in Paris to give an American perspective to marketing.
 Without knowing a word of French or local culture, she embarked on a difficult journey of communicating with her colleagues and clients, in which it resulted in miscommunication and her being the butt of the joke.
 Emily assumed everyone in Paris could or wanted to communicate in English.
 She was forced to learn the language in class so as to communicate well with her colleagues and clients.
 It is important to understand the language of choice in the area one operates so as to be able to communicate effectively in work and relationships.

 Listed companies by their status, have to communicate extensively to shareholders due to its regulatory obligations as a listco.
 Putting out financial announcements and communique to the general public as required by the stock exchange is an important aspect of being a listed company.
 Through my 23 years of experience in the stock market as an ex-broker/investor and a certified investor relations communicator.
 I managed to acquire a certain science in understanding the language of listed companies.
 Although I can’t proclaim to know every single bits of it, I try my best to understand the subject company of my interest to my best ability.
 Some smooth operators have managed to pull wool over me but I had equal success in picking out the financial shenanigans during the course of my work.
 If one hope to do better in investment, picking up important pointers on communication by listed companies either verbally, visually or in written are critical.
-There are no matrixes, statistics or financial numbers to back up my theory but I hope you enjoy this.
+There are no metrics, statistics or financial numbers to back up my theory but I hope you enjoy this.
 Enchanté, welcome to the unspoken language of listed companies.

 1.)
 No listed companies, good or bad, will tell you the true picture of their business.
 The good one will manage expectations by saying “cautiously optimistic”.
 The really bad one will tell you, a turnaround of the business is coming, no issue if they have one bad year until you discover they had been telling investors five annual general meetings before.
 The only thing they are capable of turning around is their pay cheque.
 A lot of hot air and no substance.

 2.)
 Some communications were done through the actions of the management.
 I find management compensation and dividends an important unspoken compact between the shareholders and management.
-I view an uninterrupted dividend history as a promise to shareholders in return for the management’s right to continue as stalwart of the company.
+I view an uninterrupted dividend history as a promise to shareholders in return for the management’s right to continue as steward of the company.
 Management compensation must be kept at a reasonable amount.
 The last kind of listed company you want to invest in, is a company that pays themselves outsize compensation, leaving crumbs or nothing for minority shareholders.
 I call them the “ATM” company a.k.a “After The(your) Money” company.
 They literally treat the listed company as their own private ATM.
 Companies that constantly making cash calls can be categorised as the same type of “ATM” company.
 I am surprised they had not gone into running a “financial institution”, they could be the “best bank”in town with all those money printing.
 I avoided them totally.

 3.)
 Some communication can be in form of body and visual language.
 I remember one particular experience with a listed company when I was invited to attend their result presentation.
 The CEO was ill prepared for questions, constantly seeking advices from CFO and management.
 One could sense through his body language how uncomfortable he was with answering questions from the analysts.
 One of the main role of a CEO is to sell the merits of the company to investors and analysts.
 A company with a CEO that doesn’t know the inside out of the business is a scary prospect for your capital, a blind leading the blind.
 I see attending agm as a golden opportunity for investors to size up the management.
 One shouldn’t miss the yearly opportunity to make your CEO and management work hard for their salary by asking them tough questions.
 I have known director that hates the dreadful QnA during agm.
 I came across an agm that turned into a shouting match with director and shareholder trading profanities.
 For the neutral, it was far more interesting than any Netflix drama.
 Unfortunately the drama had been paid for many times over by the falling stock price.
 Avoiding communication faux pas is essential for any company.